chriscomeau/Portfolio/README.md

 ##### Notes

-* Skyriser Media, in progress
+* Skyriser Media, work in progress
 * Unity, C#
-* ...

 **Note**: This project is for reference only and does not compile.
 Some image/sound assets and libraries were removed.